 In 1994 the United States wasn’t ready for author Armistead Maupin‘s Tales of the City on TV.
 Tales mixed LGBT characters with non-LGBT in a created family of friends—what Maupin calls in his memoir a logical family.
 “Sooner or later, though, no matter where in the world we live, we must join the diaspora, venturing beyond our biological family to find our logical one, the one that actually makes sense for us.
-We have to, if we are to live without squandering our lives” (Logical Family: A Memoir).
+We have to, if we are to live without squandering our lives” (

 “…(A)fter six highly successful episodes, PBS chose not to renew the show almost as soon as it had begun in the face of vigorous conservative opposition” (New York Times).